Updated Rankings for Top Available 2020 NBA Free Agents

 The 6'6", multipositional forward showed a greater willingness to defend and averaged more assists per possession than he ever has before.

-For someone who isn't likely to be called on to do a lot of scoring for whatever his next team is, those team-first attributes will be key in finding a consistent role and minutes.
+For someone who isn't likely to be called on to do a lot of scoring for his next team, those team-first attributes will be key in finding a consistent role and minutes.

 Shaquille Harrison